Buying Process in Portugal

 It is also essential that a fiscal number (numero de identificação fiscal/NIF) is obtained, this Cartão de Contribuinte is available from the local tax office (finanças).
 It is also necessary to have your Fiscal number to open a bank account in Portugal, for which you will also copies of your birth certificate and passport.
 Having decided on your purchase and put the above into place, it is then that all the official paperwork starts.

-This is however something not to be daunted by and all of us here at Properties in Perfect Portugal will endeavor to make this process as straight-forward as possible.
+This is however something not to be daunted by and all of us here at Properties in Perfect Portugal will endeavour to make this process as straight-forward as possible.
 The following pages give you an outline of the due process necessary to complete all paperwork required under Portuguese law.

 THE PROMISSORY CONTRACT.